Olympique Lyonnais Logo

 Olympique Lyonnais Logo 1989-1996

 The initiator of the next redesign is Jean-Michel Aulas, the new owner of Olympique Lyonnais.
-He got rid of the club’s traditional symbols and approved the emblem with large three-dimensional letters “OL,” which were decorated with a V-pattern in the form of two stripes in red and blue.
+He removed the club’s traditional symbols and approved the emblem featuring large, three-dimensional letters “OL,” decorated with a V-shaped pattern of two red and blue stripes.
 The same ornament adorned the players’ shirts.

 1996 – 2000